Skip to main content

 On The 2013 Runoffs

-Memories are frangible, but this is how I remember it, 12 years later...
-The Swap In 2013 I was experimenting with various configurations in the Super Touring Light Integra.
-Its B18 (1.8L) engine gave me good service but in STL the compliant weight is dependant on displacement.
-I thought maybe I could do better with a lighter car powered by the B17 (1.7L), built up to maybe make comparable horsepower.
-So I found one and sent it to Blake to rebuild for me.
+Memories are frangible, but this is how I remember it, 12 years later...and I'm stickin' to it.
+The Swap In 2013 I was experimenting with various configurations in the Super Touring Light Acura Integra.
+Its B18 (1.8L) engine gave me good service but STL minimum weights are based on engine displacement.
+I thought maybe I could do better with a lighter car powered by the B17 (1.7L) engine, built up to maybe make comparable horsepower (hey, I could hope).
+So I found a B17 and sent it to Blake to rebuild for me.
 Its debut was to be the 2013 SCCA Runoffs at Road America.
-But..."Road America" the USA's other dyno track (along with Daytona).
-You'd think that I would have considered that, but..."nope".
-I probably thought that the reduced weight (about 125 pounds?) would make up for that horsepower reduction but "nope".
-After three days of qualifying I realized that our B17 was the wrong horse for this course as we were three seconds per lap slower than the prior year and I was gridded in something like 13th.
+But..."Road America", USA's other dyno track (along with Daytona).
+You'd think that I would have considered that issue and tested for it in advance but "nope".
+I probably thought that the reduced weight (about 125 pounds?) would make up for that horsepower reduction but after first qualification seesion I was "yeah, nope".
+After three days of qualifying I realized that our B17...

 An Interesting GTSB (Greg Transportation Safety Board) Report